For many years, I designed hardware: Plastic injection molding, metal stampings, turned and milled parts, PCBs, etchings, and the works.

 While Benchy models are everywhere, they are all STL files, a venerable and ancient format that represents 3D objects approximately, with surfaces composed of many thousands of small triangles:

-While Onshape works well with STL, I needed a true surface representation in order to manipulate, section, slice, and lay out the slices of paper.
+While Onshape works well with STL, I needed a true surface representation to manipulate, section, slice, and lay out the slices of paper.
 A triangular approximation like STL just wouldn’t work.
-So I jumped into Onshape’s Surfacing tools and went to work.
-If you want to take a look at the model and see how I modeled it you can find it by clicking the button below.
+So, I jumped into Onshape’s Surface tools and went to work.
+If you want to take a look at the model and see how I modeled it, you can find it by clicking the button below.

 A brief digression on the value of internal competitions: Because of my experience surfacing this Benchy model, I saw a need and jumped at the opportunity to join the surfacing tools group at work.
 Awesome new surfacing tools are coming down the pipe – stay tuned!